skooppaos/quasar/README.md

 ## Contributing

-We would be exstatic, if you would to contribute to Quasar in any form (report bugs, write a plugin, fix an issue, write a new feature).
-Please refer to the [Contributing  Guide](https://github.com/quasarframework/quasar/blob/dev/.github/CONTRIBUTING.md) for more information.
+We would be greatly appreciative for any contributions made to Quasar in any form (report bugs, write a plugin, fix an issue, write a new feature, etc.).
+Please refer to the [Contributing  Guide](https://github.com/quasarframework/quasar/blob/dev/.github/CONTRIBUTING.md) for more details.

 ### Issue Reporting Guidelines